-Transform fresh or frozen fruit into a Healthy Blueberry Crisp made with whole grains and lower sugar.
-It’s bursting with fresh fruit flavor and is delicious for dessert or even breakfast!
+Transform fresh or frozen fruit into an easy Blueberry Crisp.
+It’s bursting with fresh fruit flavor and is delicious for dessert…or even breakfast!

 Ingredients You Need

-- Blueberries: You can use fresh or frozen berries.
+- Blueberries: You can use fresh or frozen berries as they both work the same here.

-- Rhubarb (or apples if you don’t have rhubarb): You can use fresh or frozen rhubarb.
+- Rhubarb (or additional blueberries if you don’t have rhubarb): You can use fresh or frozen rhubarb.

-- Chia seeds: These help thicken the crisp a little.
+- Chia seeds: These are optional to help thicken the crisp a little.

-- Oats: I use these in the topping.
+- Oats: I use these in the topping to give it the classic texture of a crisp.

-- Flour (whole wheat or gluten-free): This mixes with the oats to make the crisp topping.
+- Flour (whole wheat or gluten-free): This mixes with the oats to make the crisp topping so it holds together nicely.

 - Yogurt: I use half yogurt and half butter for the topping, which adds nice moisture and flavor.